NWU-NISL-Fuzzing/COMFORT/artifact_evaluation/README.md

 We have reduced the size of the corpus so that it takes around 3 hours to train on a multi-core CPU (~1 hour on a GPU).
 For our paper, we trained our model on more data (140,000 JS programs rather tan 2,000) for longer (100 epochs rather than 5). *As such, the quality of output of this model is lower, which is likely to produce shorter and fewer syntactically correct programs*.

 Training the model can be interrupted and resumed at any time.
 Once trained, the model does not need to be re-trained.
-The trained model is stored in ``` /root/src/generate_model/models/nisl_model```.

 Generated programs are written to directory ```/root/data/generated_data/complete_samples/```.